OSGeo/OSGeoLive-doc/en/metrics.rst

 ================================================================================

 Metrics provided by `OpenHUB <https://www.openhub.net/>`_ which are derived from the projects' code repositories.
-Note these metrics have know deficiencies (such as caused by repositories moving), and only provide partial indications about the projects' development.
+Note these metrics have known deficiencies (such as caused by repositories moving), and only provide partial indications about the projects' development.
 Lack of change in smaller, concise packages and libraries may simply reflect a level of maturity and completeness.